PraxisMapper/PraxisGodotComponents/README.md

 ## Debug/Development Use:
 When running from a PC, instead of using the Android GPS Provider, a small set of buttons will appear in the upper left corner of the screen.
 These can be clicked to navigate 1 10-digit PlusCode (Cell10) in that direction.

+In Scripts/PraxisMapper.gd, you can change debugStartingPlusCode to set where your client begins play at in debug/development.
+Several Places are available in comments as quick reference options, but feel free to set your to a more relevant coordinate.

 # Nodes
 * PraxisMapper/APICalls/PraxisEndpoints: A node with a function for each default PraxisMapper API endpoint.
 All call the same response_data signal when completed, so one node can handle one request at a time.
 The preferred class to use right now.
 * PraxisMapper/APICalls/PraxisAPICall: A class with a function for each default PraxisMapper API endpoint that waits for a response and returns a properly-shaped object in the same call.
 Not properly async, but slightly simpler to use.
 Not recommended but available.